I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/filterpipeline/nf-filterpipeline-ixpsdocumentconsumer-sendxpsunknown.md

 <p><code>SendXpsUnknown</code> returns an HRE<b></b>SULT value.</p>

 ## -remarks
-<p>If the <a href="https://msdn.microsoft.com/library/windows/hardware/ff556324">IXpsDocumentProvider::GetXpsPart</a> method returns an object that the filter cannot identify, the filter should forward the unrecognized object to the next filter in the filter pipeline by calling <code>SendXpsUnknown</code>.
-Passing unrecognized objects to the next filter helps the filter maintain compatibility with future document formats.</p>

-<p>If the <a href="https://msdn.microsoft.com/library/windows/hardware/ff556324">IXpsDocumentProvider::GetXpsPart</a> method returns an object that the filter cannot identify, the filter should forward the unrecognized object to the next filter in the filter pipeline by calling <code>SendXpsUnknown</code>.
+<p>If the <a href="print.ixpsdocumentprovider_getxpspart">IXpsDocumentProvider::GetXpsPart</a> method returns an object that the filter cannot identify, the filter should forward the unrecognized object to the next filter in the filter pipeline by calling <code>SendXpsUnknown</code>.
 Passing unrecognized objects to the next filter helps the filter maintain compatibility with future document formats.</p>

 ## -requirements
 <table>